timfulmer/bigdatahowto/USECASE.md

 When a user submits a
 letter combination, it is
 added to the system.
 Status updates tell the user when their new word has been processed.
 Additional word stats may be displayed.
+We'll call it _WorDoink!_ for now.
 This gives us a nice example with all three aspects of a modern Big Data system:

  - Combinatorial data complexity;